 With modern improvements in telecommunication and the advent of the Internet of Things, the consumer is no longer the end of a product life-cycle.
 Rather, they play an ever-increasing role in shaping products and services, leading to offerings that are more personalized and meet the needs of an ever-increasing population dynamics.

-Evolution of the internet, and subsequently, E-commerce and OTT services, has brought a wide array of products, services, and information at hand.
+Evolution of the internet, and subsequently, eCommerce and OTT platforms, has brought a wide array of products, services, and information at hand.
 However, this overwhelms the consumer, making it difficult for them to make informed decisions.
 Often, consumers may not carry out or get involved in a transaction, due to an overwhelming number of choices.

 Categorization and prioritization of content help narrow down choices and provides only shortlist relevant content, be it products or services to be offered, or content that is to be consumed.
 Marketing of this nature has been made possible by the advent of social media, which has been instrumental in profiling groups based on their online presence and activities.